awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-awswaf.md

 After you create an AWS WAF web access control list \(web ACL\), you create or update a web distribution and associate the distribution with a web ACL\.
 You can associate as many CloudFront distributions as you want with the same web ACL or with different web ACLs\.
 For information about creating a web distribution and associating it with a web ACL, see [Creating or Updating a Web Distribution Using the CloudFront Console](distribution-web-creating-console.md)\.

-To associate or disassociate a web ACL and an existing distribution, or change the web ACL that is associated with a distribution, perform the following procedure\.
+To associate or disassociate a web ACL and an existing distribution, or change the web ACL that is associated with a distribution, perform the following procedure\.<a name="distribution-web-awswaf-procedure"></a>

 **To associate or disassociate an AWS WAF web ACL and an existing CloudFront distribution by using the CloudFront console**